evkx/evkx.github.io/content/models/hiphi/z/Z_4_Seater/_index.md

 ## Infotainment

-You can choose between two sound systems on the HiPhi Z 4 Seater.
-With the SONIC LINE SYSTEM, you get nine speakers with a max system output of 600 watts.
-With the SONIC PRO SYSTEM, you get 17 speakers with a max system output of 600 watts.
+One type of sound system is available for the HiPhi Z 4 Seater.
+With the SONIC PRO SYSTEM, you get 23 speakers with a max system output of 600 watts.

 In addition, with the standard in-car navigation system, you get the help you need to find your destination.